crunchysoul/spacex_ex/README.md

 ## Documentation
 See the [Wiki](https://github.com/crunchysoul/spacex_ex/wiki) for full wrapper documentation.

-Documentation for the API can be found [here](https://github.com/r-spacex/SpaceX API/wiki).

 ## Installation
 [available in Hex](https://hex.pm/packages/spacex_ex/1.0.0), the package can be installed by adding `spacex_ex` to your list of dependencies in `mix.exs`: